chayward3113/chayward3113.github.io/README.md

     1. Click Add file > Upload files.
     2. Select your markdown formatted resume for upload.
     3. Click Commit changes.
-    4. Click your resumes name.
+    4. Click your resume name.
     5. Click the pencil icon to edit.
-    6. Change your resumes file name to be index.md.
+    6. Change your resume’s file name to be index.md.
     7. Commit changes.
-Now if you go to https://username.github.io you should see your markdown formatted resume in its default format.
+Now if you go to https://username.github.io you should see your markdown formatted resume.
 <br>In this step we demonstrate Etter's principle of building a website.
 We want to create a website to ensure that everyone always has access to the most up to date version of our documentation.
 Additionally, it makes updating and distributing documentation both faster and simpler.

 4. ### Setup Markdown styling